 The Discoveries

 What OSIRIS-REx found inside asteroid Bennu is rewriting our understanding of life's chemical origins.
-Below are the six major discoveries that scientists are still analyzing.
+Below are the seven major discoveries that scientists are still analyzing.

 Organic Compounds & RNA Building Blocks